TransformXLabs/Data-Science/README.md

 echo $OPENAI_API_KEY
 ```

+# Troubleshooting

-Make sure to open a NEW TERMINAL WINDOW after setting the environment variable.
+Make sure to quit VSCODE Application so the environment variables are set correctly and recognized.

 Then you are ready to go!